 PIONEERS OF LIBERTY: AFRICAN AMERICAN MILITARY HISTORY IN THE REVOLUTIONARY AND CIVIL WARS

 This educational webinar highlights the compelling contributions of African American soldiers who fought in the Revolutionary and Civil Wars told through the voices of two re-enactors.
 We have included a promotional trailer below.
 One-week rental of the full webinar is available for $300.
 Click here to learn more and to rent Pioneers of Liberty today!*

 *A credit card is required for rental.
-If your school does not have access to a credit card, please contact us directly at email@example.com or firstname.lastname@example.org so that we may make special arrangements for you.
+If your school or organization does not have access to a credit card, please contact Beverly Mills directly at email@example.com.
+She will make special arrangements for you.